Epzillon/tic-tac-toe/README.md

 - Complete the remaining tasks
 - Create PR with all changes.

 NB!
+There are few things are important ot mention:
+1. You are now the lead developer and can make any changes you think are necessary.
-A frontend developer wasn't hired yet and customer was notified that solution could look not perfect from the frontend perspective.
+2. A frontend developer wasn't hired yet and customer was notified that solution could look not perfect from the frontend perspective.
 But all the efforts of the backend developer in this part will be taken into account.

+Good luck!

 ### Task #1